jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/using-a-third-party-api.md

 That's it for our client-to-server API interface!
 Now let's define the GraphQL resolver that will actually get the data from OpenWeather.
 We'll take it one step at a time and first make sure we can access our new GraphQL endpoint.
 We'll define the `getWeather` function to just return some dummy data in the format we require.

-In Redwood GraphQL Query types are automatically mapped to functions exported from a service with the same name, so we'll create a `weather.js` service and name the function `getWeather`:
+In Cedar, GraphQL Query types are automatically mapped to functions exported from a service with the same name, so we'll create a `weather.js` service and name the function `getWeather`:

 ```javascript title="api/src/services/weather/weather.js"
 export const getWeather = ({ zip }) => {